 The program is approved by the Oregon State Board of Nursing and accredited by the National League for Nursing Accrediting Commission (NLNAC).
 You may contact NLNAC for information about the program's accreditation status.
-The address for NLNAC is 3343 Peachtree Road NE, Suite 500, Atlanta, GA 30326.
+The address for NLNAC is 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326.
 The telephone number is 404.975.5000.
 The Web address is www.nlnac.org.

-If you wish to transfer to a school of nursing that grants baccalaureate degrees after completing Chemeketa's nursing program, please contact Advising and Counseling Services for details at 503.399.5120.
+If you wish to transfer to a school of nursing that grants baccalaureate degrees after completing Chemeketa's nursing program, Please contact your program advisor or Advising and Counseling Services for details at 503.399.5120.
 You should also make early contact with an advisor at the institution to which you plan to transfer.